Zeus-Eternal/AI-Karen/docs/auth_service.md

 # Auth Service

 The Auth Service centralizes authentication, session management, and security checks for Kari.
 It provides a single interface used by routes, middleware, and extensions.
+Deployment steps are covered in the [Auth Service Deployment Guide](auth_service_deployment.md), and removal of legacy modules is detailed in the [Auth Service Migration Guide](auth_service_migration.md).

 ## API Usage